 Diclofenac Sodium Topical Solution

 Read the Medication Guide that comes with Diclofenac Sodium Topical Solution first.
-Be sure that you read, understand and follow these Instructions for Use before you use Diclofenac Sodium Topical Solution for the first time.
+Be sure that you read, understand, and follow these Instructions for Use before you use Diclofenac Sodium Topical Solution for the first time.

 Important: For use on the skin only (topical).
 Do not get Diclofenac Sodium Topical Solution in your eyes, nose or mouth.
-Before you use Diclofenac Sodium Topical Solution:

 Apply Diclofenac Sodium Topical Solution exactly as your healthcare provider tells you.
 Talk with your healthcare provider or pharmacist if you are not sure.

-- Apply Diclofenac Sodium Topical Solution on clean, dry skin that does not have any cuts, infections or rashes.
+Only use Diclofenac Sodium Topical Solution to treat pain from osteoarthritis in your knee or knees.
+Apply Diclofenac Sodium Topical Solution on clean dry skin that does not have any cuts, infections or rashes.

 Use Diclofenac Sodium Topical Solution 4 times each day on your knee or knees as prescribed.

-- If you get Diclofenac Sodium Topical Solution in your eyes, rinse your eyes right away with water or saline.
+Your total dose for each knee is 40 drops of diclofenac topical solution, each time you use it.
+If you get Diclofenac Sodium Topical Solution in your eyes, rinse your eyes right away with water or saline.
 Call your healthcare provider if your eyes are irritated for more than one hour.

 Steps for using Diclofenac Sodium Topical Solution:

 Step 1.
-Wash your hands with soap and water before applying Diclofenac Sodium Topical Solution.
+Wash your hands with soap and water before and after applying Diclofenac Sodium Topical Solution.

 Step 2.
 Put 10 drops of Diclofenac Sodium Topical Solution either on your hand or directly on your knee (See FigureA).

 Step 3.
 Spread Diclofenac Sodium Topical Solution evenly on the front, back and sides of your knee (see FiguresB and C).
 Repeat steps 2 and 3, three times so that your knee is completely covered with a total of 40 drops of Diclofenac Sodium Topical Solution.

 Step 4.
 If your healthcare provider has prescribed Diclofenac Sodium Topical Solution for both knees, repeat steps 2 and 3 for the other knee.